top of page

 Alcohol and nicotine may help you fall asleep because of their calming effects, but as soon as they are out of your system, you will probably be awake again.
 Alcohol has a stimulant effect as it breaks down in your body, and nicotine withdrawal wakes you for a fix.
 This includes smoking cigarettes, vaping, dipping, and all the other ways nicotine is ingested.

-Research suggests that it is the late-night smoke or vape, and the extra glass of wine after dinner that keeps you from sleep, not the 4 p.m. cup coffee that gets you through the late afternoon .
+Research suggests that it is the late-night smoke or vape, and the extra glass of wine after dinner that keeps you from sleep, not the 4 p.m. cup of coffee that gets you through the late afternoon .
 Limit their use at bedtime because both alcohol and nicotine interfere with quality sleep.

 10. Drink herbal teas or juice, but not so much that you must empty your bladder several times during the night.
 Chamomile tea is calming and may have other health benefits as well.
 Warm milk contains tryptophan, a naturally occurring amino acid that induces sleep.